kavitakoli19/JavaInterviewQuestion/InterviewQuestionsRandom.md

 ### 3. Y is java called platform independant?

 ### 2. Can we override object class methods in an inteface?
+	Yes we can.
+But only non final ones.

 ### 3. what are solid principles?